 I feel certain that my first words as a baby were “I can do it myself.”
 Never mind the endearing “Mom” or “Dad” that delights and tickles most new parents!
 If I didn’t actually speak it, I was thinking it.
-My independent nature showed up early and often!
+My independent nature was evident from the start!

-There are some positives to being independent.
-I am a self-starter, and a go-getter, and rarely lack motivation.
-It prompts me to learn new things, take responsibility for things and strive to accomplish things.
+There are some perks to being independent.
+I am a self-starter, a go-getter, and rarely lack motivation.
+It prompts me to learn new things, tackle challenges, and get things done!

 Unfortunately, there is also a down side.
-Delegating does not come easy!
-It isn’t just the independent thing that plays into this for me.
-I actually enjoy doing a wide variety of tasks.
-Why let someone else do something for you that you delight in?
+Delegating does not come easily!
+It isn’t just being independent that keeps me from delegating, I actually enjoy doing a wide variety of tasks.
+Why let someone else do something for you that you actually take delight in?

-Here are five reasons why I want to become a better delegator:
+Here are five reasons why I want to become a better at delegating:

-If I keep adding more to what I am doing, it will eventually end in a crash.
-It is not sustainable for the long haul!
-More than doing everything, I want to be successful doing what I do – coaching and writing!
+If I keep adding more to what I am doing, it will eventually end in a disastrous crash.
+It’s not sustainable for the long haul!
+More than doing everything, I want to be successful doing what I do – coaching and writing, well!

 2. Life is short – I want to enjoy the journey

-The overwhelmed version of me is not fun for me, or anyone else.
-I want to live life at a pace that allows me savor its richness and experience it deeply.
-I want to enjoy the treasured people in my life – both family and friends!
+The overwhelmed version of me is not pretty!
+It’s not much fun for others either.
+I want to live life at a pace that allows me savor its richness and experience each moment deeply.
+I want to enjoy time connecting with the treasured people in my life – both family and friends!

 3. It saves time and money

-The tasks I am hanging on to are robbing others of the chance to learn and grow.
+When I hang on to tasks, I am robbing others of the chance to learn and grow.
 I am actually holding them back in ways that are hurting me.
-Allowing my children, those who work for me, or those who serve under me to develop and grow only enhances and expands the potential for all of us.
+Allowing those who work for me, or those who serve under me, to cultivate new areas of expertise only enhances and expands the potential for all of us.
 That’s powerful!

 5. It allows me to focus on less

 The saying “less is more” is spot on.
-I am a limited being.
-I have a limited capacity.
-I can try to pretend otherwise, but that doesn’t change it.
-My effort in fewer directions has a bigger impact than my effort divided in numerous directions.
+My capacity is limited.
+I can try to pretend otherwise, but that doesn’t make it so.
+My effort in fewer directions has a more significant impact than my effort divided in numerous directions.
 What’s the point of stretching myself so thin especially when it only dilutes my efforts?
 I want to make a significant impact and to do that it demands focus!

-Letting others do things requires trust!
-Not just trust in those other people, but trust that God will work out the details when things don’t go according to plan.
+Letting go and handing off tasks requires trust!
+Not just trust in other people, but trust that God will work out the details even if things don’t go according to plan.
 There will be mistakes.
 Those I delegate to will not do things “my way” and I will have to let go of some control – control I only think I have anyway.
-Depending on God in a greater way is a good thing, a very necessary thing!
+Depending on God in a greater way is a good thing; a very necessary thing!